The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Discussion

 \citet{Voggel_2019} revised the stellar population mass estimates of UCDs, comparing the dynamical masses of UCDs to a new empirical relation between the mass-to-light ratio (M/L) and metallicity.
 Their results also show that many UCDs have elevated dynamical M/L ratios, with the percentage increasing with mass.
 They found 0-15 per cent of UCDs with magnitudes fainter than M\textsubscript{V} = -10 mag (M $\approx$2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\)), 20-40 per cent of UCDs with magnitudes -10 mag $>$ M\textsubscript{V} $>$ -12 mag (M $\approx$2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) - 10\textsuperscript{7}~\(\textup{M}_\odot\)), and at the brightest magnitudes, 45-80 per cent of UCDs have elevated dynamical M/L ratios.

-In Section \ref{section:lowmass}, we found that in a massive cluster, 100 per cent of stripped nuclei with $M_{tot}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) and $\approx$50 per cent of stripped nuclei with $M_{tot}$ $>$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) contain supermassive black holes.
-Factoring in the percentage of stripped nuclei that contain detectable black holes ($>3$ per cent, Section \ref{section:reselevml}) we find $\approx$80-90 per cent of the high mass ($M_{tot}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\)) population contain detectable supermassive black holes that would cause these stripped nuclei to exhibit elevated dynamical mass-to-light ratios.
+In Section \ref{section:lowmass}, we found that in a massive cluster, 100 per cent of stripped nuclei with M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) and $\approx$50 per cent of stripped nuclei with M\textsubscript{tot} $>$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) contain supermassive black holes.
+Factoring in the percentage of stripped nuclei that contain detectable black holes ($>3$ per cent, Section \ref{section:reselevml}), we find $\approx$80-90 per cent of the high mass (M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\)) population contain detectable supermassive black holes that would cause these stripped nuclei to exhibit elevated dynamical mass-to-light ratios.
 This is consistent with the percentages predicted by \citet{Mieske2013} and \citet{Voggel_2019}.

-We find that $\approx$40-45 per cent of the low mass ($M_{tot}$ $>$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\)) population of stripped nuclei contain detectable supermassive black holes that would cause these stripped nuclei to exhibit elevated dynamical mass-to-light ratios.
+We find that $\approx$40-45 per cent of the low mass (M\textsubscript{tot} $>$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\)) population of stripped nuclei contain detectable supermassive black holes that would cause these stripped nuclei to exhibit elevated dynamical mass-to-light ratios.
 This is slightly higher than the predictions from \citet{Mieske2013} and \citet{Voggel_2019}.

-Considering that some UCDs likely originated as globular clusters, our results are consistent with all high mass UCDs being stripped nuclei that harbour supermassive black holes, while a sizeable percentage of low mass UCDs are likely globular clusters.
+Considering that some UCDs likely originated as globular clusters, our results are consistent with all high-mass UCDs being stripped nuclei that harbour supermassive black holes, while a sizeable percentage of low-mass UCDs are likely globular clusters.
 Supermassive black holes can likely explain all UCDs with elevated dynamical M/L ratios, without other sources such as dark matter or a top or bottom-heavy initial mass function \citep{Dabringhausen2010}.